Namibia Tours and Safaris

-Although the human population is small, there is a rich tapestry of cultures to be found throughout Namibia, from the original Bushmen hunter-gatherers to the Herero pastoralists in their Victorian dress, and the nomadic Himba of the far north.
+Although the human population is small, there is a rich tapestry of cultures to be found throughout Namibia; including Bushmen hunter-gatherers, Herero pastoralists in their Victorian dress and the nomadic Himba of the far north.

 If you are short on time, the best way to cover the enormous distances between deserts, dunes and oases is by scheduled light aircraft.
 Aside from saving you hours on the road, flights provide breathtaking views of this extraordinary land from the air.